It's more common than you think

 Changing your child's lifestyle can help

-, which reduces sodium and "empty" carbs in favor of lean proteins and healthy fats) and increasing exercise.
-Consider adding these eight foods to your diet to lower blood pressure
+baibaz/ShutterstockFor most children and teens, the first step of treating hypertension will be changing to a healthier diet (the DASH diet, which reduces sodium and "empty" carbs in favor of lean proteins and healthy fats) and increasing exercise.
+Consider adding these eight foods to your diet to lower blood pressure.

 Content continues below ad